Army Training Command

 The Army Training Command, abbreviated as ARTRAC, is one of the seven commands of the Indian Army.
 It is currently based at Shimla.
 It was established in 1991.

-Lieutenant General SS Mahal is the current commander.

 History

 The Army Training Command was established on 1 October 1991 at Mhow in Madhya Pradesh and moved to Shimla on 31 March 1993.
 The main aim of the command is to maximize effectiveness of the training.

-In 2019, it was decided to merge the Directorate General of Military Training (DGMT) with ARTRAC.
+In 2020, it was decided to merge the Directorate General of Military Training (DGMT) with ARTRAC.
 DGMT runs the Rashtriya Military Schools (RMS).